josephestes/EstimatePaintCost/README.md

 # EstimatePaintCost

-This program estimates the cost of painting a room given its dimensions.
+This program estimates the cost of painting a room based on user-specified length and width.
+It is designed to be simple and easy to use, with a clear and concise output.

+# Features

+- Prompts the user for room length and width
+- Calculates the total painting cost using a user-defined formula
+- Displays the final result in a clear and easy-to-read format

-## Usage/Examples
+## Example

 ```
 Please enter the room length in feet:
+15
+Enter the room width in feet:
 10
-Enter the room width in feet:
-11
-The cost of painting this room is: $3588
+The cost of painting this room is: $900.00

 Press any key to close this window . . .
 ```

-### Program Logic

-- Prompt the user for length and width of a room in feet within the Main() method
-- Accept the values and compute the cost of painting the room using a separate method
-- Assume that:
-  1. The rooms are rectangular and have four foot walls and nine foot ceilings
-  2. The area of one wall will be length of the wall times the height of the wall
-  3. The price of the job is $6 per square foot